 How community tracing works

-How can I verify MA COVID Team or my local board of health is calling?
+How can I verify MA COVID Team or my local health department is calling?

 Calls from the MA COVID Team will use the prefix 833 and 857 and your phone will say the call is from “MA COVID Team.”
 Calls will be made daily from 8 a.m. to 8 p.m.
-Your local board of health will use their local phone numbers to contact you.
+Your local health department will use their local phone numbers to contact you.